 All interested high school psychology teachers are invited to apply; the workshop will be open to 25 teachers.

-The deadline to apply has been extended to April 22, 2017.
+The deadline to apply is April 15, 2018.
 Participants will be selected by approximately May 1.

 Housing in the Clark campus dorms and materials will be provided for all participants.
 There is no registration fee.

 Participants will receive travel stipends of $150.
 For teachers in need of extra travel support, a limited number of travel scholarships of $250-$500 will be available as funding allows.
 Teachers with far distances to travel and/or need for additional travel support are encouraged to apply for these scholarships.
 Please indicate your need for scholarship funding in your application and provide an estimated budget of travel expenses.
 The maximum amount of financial aid any one participant will receive is $500.

 The idea for the workshop grew out of the vision and generosity of Lee Gurel, PhD, a long-time APA member and Clark University alumnus.
 As mentioned on the Clark University website, Gurel “believes not only in the importance of education in helping students achieve their goals, but also in the influence and inspiration teachers can have on their students.
 Those convictions — combined with Gurel's belief that psychology has essential value in so many forms to offer humanity — are at the heart of the [workshop].”